webplatform/docs-wpd/Annotations/Letter_of_Support/index.md

 While the system has not yet been deployed widely, and is only in prototype stage, the fit for our use cases is already evident.
 In addition, Hypothes.is is working with us to customize their default system to make it even more efficient for our needs.

-This will have the potential to not only make contributions easier for hundreds of working group members and many thousands of reviewers, but because of the impact, both socially and financially, of the design and deployment of W3C specs, the public good is served for generations to come.
+This will have the potential to not only make contributions easier for hundreds of working group members and many thousands of reviewers, but because of the social and financial impact of the design and deployment of W3C specs, the public good is served for generations to come.

 Because of W3C's vendor neutrality, our choices of tools and services must not be perceived as preferential or exclusive to any vendor; this usually leads us to use open-source software solutions.
 This made it easy for us to choose to work with Hypothes.is, who have made it clear that their software and mission are explicitly open to collaboration.
 They have been not only responsive in working with us, but enthusiastic and deeply knowledgable.

-In addition helping us deploy a tool to help with standardization, they have been active in the nascent standardization of annotations in our Open Annotation Community Group, and we are hopeful that they bring this same dedication to our standards-track work when we form a working group.
+In addition helping us deploy a tool to help with standardization, they have been active in the nascent standardization of annotations in our Open Annotation Community Group, and we are hopeful that they will bring this same dedication to our standards-track work when we form a working group.

 W3C, as an vendor-neutral organization, does not offer endorsements of projects, products, services, or organizations, neither in absolute terms nor in comparison with one another; this message should not be taken as explicit endorsement of Hypothes.is, but rather as an objective statement of working experience and benefit to our operations, without consideration of other organizations that might have similar offerings.